joebew42/joebew42.github.io/about.md

 - Code: [Twitch](https://twitch.tv/joebew42) • [YouTube](https://www.youtube.com/channel/UCEt-X-5yZ86SYTNDbSQgVAQ) • [GitHub](https://github.com/joebew42) • [GitLab](https://gitlab.com/joebew42)
 - Slack: [Software Crafters](http://slack.softwarecraftsmanship.org/)
 - Mail: joebew42 - at - gmail.com

+[^1]: This is an ambitious learning path about Software Development.
+The goal is to have a well-organized place where people can refer to when comes to read about _Software Design Principles_, _Test-Driven Design_, _Refactoring_, _Working With Legacy Code_, _Domain-Driven Design_, and _Microservices_.